ooni/spec/nettests/ts-020-telegram.md

-Ability to detect if the Telegram instant messaging platform and the web version are working, by checking if it's possible to establish a TCP connection with the IPs of the access points or receive a response back from a HTTP GET request.
+Ability to detect if the Telegram instant messaging platform and the web version are working, by checking if it's possible to establish a TCP connection with the IPs of the access points or receive a response back from a HTTPS GET request.

 # Expected inputs